martynvalenz/next-ecommerce-example/README.md

 ```
 npm run seed
 ```
+Clean localStorage and cookies to clear unexsitent ID's

 ## Run the app
 Create a random AUTH_SECRET in the terminal and update de `.env` file
 ```